GavinMendelGleason/blog/entries/semantic_future.md

 ## Where it all went wrong

-But from here on out, the Semantic Web begins to make some serious errors that basically made it impossible to gain large acceptance.
+But from here on out, the Semantic Web begins to make some serious errors that basically made it impossible to gain wide-spread acceptance.
+And while things are improving inside of Semantic Web silos, interest is still waning.

 ### The Format

-The first problem is really 20/20 hindsight.
+The first problem is really one that is hard to see without 20/20 hindsight.
 Triples can be used to describe a labelled graph.
 That is, we can have three parts, S, P, and O and use this to denote the origin, labelled edge, and target respectively.
 It might look something like:

 ```turtle
 http://example.com/a http://example.com#p http://example.com/b